SrijanBadhya/Debsoc/Running the PES Debsoc.md

 First, a brief view on how recruitments were done in the past:
 _For my batch (2021, but recruitments ended up happening in the January of 2022), we had one online round with a quick 1v1 debate, since this was the covid era.
 3+1 minute speeches with one witness, and once the debate ended, we had no contact._
+_The debsoc would take in everyone who participated in this round._
 _For my first juniors, we had a similar format but offline._

 Here we naturally arrive at the big question of inclusivity.